 There is an inclination in our day and age for people, even Christian people, to take hurtful words to heart and nurture their hurt by ruminating on hurtful words rather than choosing to forgive and move on (Proverbs 19:11).
 Nurturing hurt does nothing but create a breeding ground for bitterness and inevitably leads us to use our wounds as a justification to:

 - Shut the offender out of our lives completely.

 - Gossip about their lack of empathy to any who will listen.

 - Freak out, say whatever is on OUR minds and then demand an apology that the offender probably won’t mean even if they do say it.

-All of the above reactions feel great but are categorically wrong.
-Each one feeds our sin nature, shuts down communication and effectively ends the relationship.
-Offense and unresolved hurt over careless words are the devil’s preferred playground.
-Offense keeps us self-focused, bitter and unable to see ourselves or others clearly.
+All of the above reactions feel great but are categorically wrong and spiritually dangerous (Proverbs 10:19, James 4:11, Proverbs 16:28, Proverbs 17:9, Proverbs 27:10).
+Each reaction feeds our sin nature, shuts down communication and effectively ends the relationship.
+Offense and unresolved hurt over careless words are the devil’s preferred playground (1st Peter 5:8) .

-Letting go of hurt is not easy.
-We have to discipline our minds to take the hurt we feel to God and ask Him to empower us to let go of hurt, rather than hang on to it.
+Letting go of hurt is not an easy thing to do and it is rarely a one and done.
+We have to discipline our minds to take the hurt we feel to God and ask Him to empower us to let go of hurt, rather than nurturing it and hanging on to it.
 We must be willing to pray that people who say foolish, mean or hurtful things, will become more self-aware and we must choose forgiveness every time.